-The Grave Project is a collaboration between Jess Miley & Derek Sargent.
-We research historic individuals who have had an impact on queer and non-normative culture.
-This research culminates in a pilgrimage to their burial site which we document in photography, film and text.
-We examine the way their queerness is used in the construction of their historical biographies and how where they lived, either by choice or not, had a profound effect on their queer story.
+The Grave Project is an ongoing performative research project by Jess Miley and Derek Sargent.
+We research historical individuals who have had an impact on queer and non-normative culture.
+This research culminates in a pilgrimage to their gravesite, which we document through performance, photography, film and text to create an alternative historical archive.
+We examine the way their queerness is used in the construction of their historical biographies, including how and where they lived, either by choice or not, had a profound effect on their queer story.

-Graves or burial sites are important objects in the lives of these figures, who have often had their public biographies highly edited or adjusted to remove or diminish their queerness and their tombstone can be the last physical evidence of their existence.
-Our research, pilgrimage and subsequent photographs serve as a way to re-look at their biographical story with a queer lens.
+Graves or burial sites can be an important place in the lives of some of these figures who have often had their public biographies highly edited or adjusted to remove or diminish their queerness, and their tombstone can be the last physical evidence of their existence.
+We have chosen their gravesites as a marker in their narrative, the halfway point between their lived life and their biographical legacy.
+Our research, pilgrimage and subsequent documentation serve as a way to re-look at their biographical story with a queer lens.